13. Graphics#

 dev.off() # save file, close device

-Similarly, a call to png or svg
+Similarly, a call to CairoPNG or CairoSVG

-would create a PNG or a SVG file.
+creates a PNG or a SVG file.

 In both cases, as we rely on the Cairo library,